 What are promising potentials of synthetic biology regarding climate change combat?

 The effects of climate change may impact the health of many living organisms.
 Unusual changes in the environment cause imbalances that go hand in hand with weaker immune systems, resulting in higher susceptibility for diseases.
 To ensure food security worldwide new types of crops are being researched that shall be more resistant to drought, pests and moulds.
 In addition, biosensors could help to reveal environmental contaminations at early stages enabling effective countermeasures to prevent severe damages.

 What are examples for agricultural applications of genetic engineering?

 The goals of genetic modification in farm plants include the improvement of resistance to diseases.
 Introduced resistances may also compensate for resistances lost along with selective breeding.
 Other goals are directed towards the enhancement of food sources with health promoting substances that are locally not available or are only available in very small quantities.
 ‘Golden rice’ represents an improved food source intended to fight lethal illnesses and blindness of humans in areas that lack sufficient Vitamin A in common food.

 Why is standardisation important in synthetic biology?

 Standardisation is generally intended to facilitate communication and production.
-Synthetic biology intends to work with standardised genetic parts and clusters of DNA that enable specific functions when inserted in microorganisms or cells.
-This design and engineering-based approach of synthetic biology allows interchangeability and modularity to speed up and reduce the costs of DNA synthesis.
+Synthetic biology works with standardised genetic parts and clusters of DNA that enable specific functions when inserted in microorganisms or cells.
+The design and engineering-based approach of synthetic biology allows interchangeability and modularity, that shall speed up and reduce the costs of DNA synthesis.